geochum/geochum.github.io/_posts/2024-11-09-cubic_function_integral_extrema.md

 ---
 layout: post
-title: Implicit Differentiation and Critical Points of a Quadratic Curve
+title: Solving for a $ f(1) $ in a Cubic Function with Defined Local Extrema
 date: 2024-11-09
 categories: [Calculus]
-tags: [implicit differentiation, critical points, second derivative]
+tags: [cubic functions, calculus, extrema, integration]
 math: true
-description: "Analyzing an implicit equation using implicit differentiation, finding the first and second derivatives, and identifying local extrema."
+description: "Determine the value of a $ f(1) $ given a cubic function and conditions on its extrema."
 ---

 ## Problem Statement